PeachyDB-Inc/PeachyDB/Examples.md

 must be provided, this is because data stored in the database utilizes this id in the primary key and if the same unique id is utilized repeatedly then all the data will be duplicate of data written into the database in the previous invocation of the client and all writes will fail.
+If multiple Client Instances are being utilized then each one must utilize a different unique_client_id.
+No unique_client_id must be utilized a second time in running this test on any Client Instance.
+This is just the way the test is designed.

 Other parameters are self-explanatory.